telerik/docs-seed/README.md

 - [docs-seed Syntax Gudelines](#docs-seed-syntax-guidelines)

 ## Local Setup

 This section describes the best practices about what and how needs to be done to run the documentation locally.

+> Building docs sites with this `docs-seed` branch doesn't work with Docker.
+The purpose of this branch is to work with Macs with Apple silicon and users who prefer not to use Docker.

 ### Prerequisites

+1. Install [Node.js](https://nodejs.org/en/) and restart the machine.
+1. Install Ruby 2.7.8
+    * On Windows, use the [Ruby 2.7.8 and the Ruby DevKit installer](https://rubyinstaller.org/downloads/) for [x64](https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-2.7.8-1/rubyinstaller-devkit-2.7.8-1-x64.exe) or [x86](https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-2.7.8-1/rubyinstaller-devkit-2.7.8-1-x86.exe) machines.
+Ensure that everything is correctly installed especially if you have previous versions installed on the machine (for example, check whether the `config.yml` file in the DevKit root folder contains the correct path to the ruby folder and check whether the system environmnet variables are correctly set).
+For more information, refer to [this article](http://jekyll-windows.juthilo.com/1-ruby-and-devkit/).
+    * On Mac, follow the [tutorial by Moncef Belyamani](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).
+Consider making Ruby 2.7.8 the default one for the Terminal.
 1. Clone the current `docs-seed` repo, for example in `"D:\Work\docs-seed\"`.
 We will refer to this folder later on as **'DOCS-SEED-PATH'**.
     ```bash
     git clone git@github.com:telerik/docs-seed.git
     ```
+1. Install bundler if you don't have it, by executing `gem install bundler`.
+    > If you encounter SSL errors with Bundler, similar to the one described in [RubyGems SSL Certificate Update](https://guides.rubygems.org/ssl-certificate-update/), then follow the solution steps shared in [Bundler.io - Installing new RubyGems certificates](https://bundler.io/v2.0/guides/rubygems_tls_ssl_troubleshooting_guide.html#installing-new-rubygems-certificates).

+### Copy Build Scripts

 1. Choose a repo you want to contribute to (for example, [https://github.com/telerik/xaml-docs.git](https://github.com/telerik/xaml-docs.git).
 We will refer to that repo later on as **'MY-REPO'**.
 1. Clone **'MY-REPO'**, for example in `"D:\Work\xaml-docs"`.
 We will refer to the local path, where the documentation repo is cloned, as **'DOCS-PATH'**.
     > For products such as Kendo UI for jQuery, UI for ASP.NET MVC, and UI for ASP.NET Core, the documentation is part of source code repo.
 For these products, **'DOCS-PATH' is actually a nested folder** in the cloned repo, for example, `"D:\Work\kendo-ui-core\docs"`.